CraftAcademyLabs/ca_course/guides/rails-52-scaffold.md

 ```bash
 $ rake
 ```

+You should get a green response from both testing frameworks.
 If all is good, commit and push.
+At this stage, you are ready to get started with implementing your features - BDD style.

+Good luck